 Changing from the regular stream to co-op is more difficult as co-op spaces are limited to the number of work placements available.
 However, there are often several students who decide to leave the co-op program for various reasons during their first and second year, leaving space available for regular students to transfer into co-op.

-Complete a Plan Modification Form from the Registrar’s Office and submit it to the Recreation Undergraduate Office, B.C.
-Matthews Hall, room 2116.
+Complete a Plan Modification Form from the Registrar’s Office and submit it to the Recreation and Leisure Studies academic advisor.
 If admitted to co-op, you should meet with your academic advisor to review your degree requirements and course sequence.